Ninja-Squad/ninja-squad.github.com/_posts/2018-12-21-what-is-new-angular-7.2.md

 the Angular team is still mainly focused on the Ivy project, rewriting the Angular compiler and runtime code to make it smaller, better, faster.

+## TypeScript 3.2 support

+One of the new features is the support of TypeScript 3.2, which is the latest release!
+You can check out what was introduced in [TypeScript 3.2](https://blogs.msdn.microsoft.com/typescript/2018/11/29/announcing-typescript-3-2/) on the Microsoft blog.

 ## ng new with Bazel support!